deepdumbo/flow/README.md

 # Install

-Add '*yourdirectory*/flow/flow' to PYTHONPATH environment variable.
+Add the top-level folder to the PYTHONPATH environment variable.

 # Table of Contents